Mohammad-Montazeri/Artificial-Intelligence/README.md

 # Content

 In this repository, 4 computer assignments of the course “*Introduction to Artificial Intelligence and Machine Learning*” lectured by *Dr. Hakimeh Fadaei* have been stored.
 All of them, except *CA03* which was delivered unfinished due to the project's time limit, recieved almost full marks *or even more, thanks to the bonus sections*.
 Each folder contains the completed Jupyter Notebook of the assignment, along with its *HTML*output and dependencies like images or datasets.
 The original manuscript of the project objectives are also included.
-It's highly recommended to download and open up *report* files for a better glance of whole project delivery.
+It's highly recommended to download and open up *report* files using a web browser for a better glance of whole project delivery.

 A brief description of these mini-projects would be: